 Easy to Maneuver

-Most all-terrain strollers have a three-wheeled design that makes them incredibly easy to steer, and this usually holds true even if you have only one hand free to push the stroller.
+Most all-terrain strollers have a three-wheeled design that makes them incredibly easy to steer, and this usually holds true even if you have only one hand free to push.

 Front Wheel Lock